WorldVistA/VistA/Documentation/plan-6-monographs/cprs-dates.rst

 to DD/MM.
 I noted the problem and I hope to fix it in the next phase of the project when I work again on CPRS.

-Overall, the solution is unsatistifactory.
+Overall, the solution is unsatisfactory.
 Most of CPRS sends Timson Formatted dates (a.k.a.
 Fileman dates) to the server, and that--like the Unix Epoch Format --does not change with locales as it is an internal storage format for dates.
 Problem List, while having all the Fileman dates at its disposal, does not use